theod9/Kaggle_SoftwareDefectPredicition/README.md

 - `total_Opnd`: Total Operands - The total count of operands in the code.
 - `branchCount`: Branch Count - Number of branches in the code; often correlates with the cyclomatic complexity.

+**Approach** For defect prediction, I utilized an ensemble of diverse machine learning models, each contributing to the final prediction through a weighted voting mechanism.
+The models were selected based on their performance during repeated cross-validation, with hyperparameters optimized using the `Optuna` library.
+While the ensemble is primarily composed of gradient boosting models, a decision tree-based classifier and a logistic regression model with **Nystroem Kernel Approximation** were also included to capture different aspects of the data.

+A weighted `Voting Classifier` from `scikit-learn` was employed to aggregate the predictions from each model, with weights assigned based on their individual performance.
+This ensemble approach improved the overall predictive accuracy while mitigating the risk of overfitting to any single model's biases

 **Streamlit Application:**
 Explore the model predictions through our interactive Streamlit app. [(Launch)](https://theod9-kaggle-softwaredefectpredicition-app2-tqtlny.streamlit.app/)